ethereum/web3.py/docs/providers.rst

         The public API for interacting with the websocket connection is available via the ``ws`` attribute of the ``_PersistentConnectionWeb3`` class.
 This attribute is an instance of the
-        :class:`~web3.providers.websocket.WebsocketConnection` class and is the main
+        :class:`~web3.providers.persistent.persistent_connection.PersistentConnection` class and is the main
         interface for interacting with the websocket connection.

 Interacting with the Websocket Connection
 +++++++++++++++++++++++++++++++++++++++++

-.. py:class:: web3.providers.websocket.WebsocketConnection
+.. py:class:: web3.providers.persistent.persistent_connection.PersistentConnection

     This class handles interactions with a websocket connection.
 It is available via the ``ws`` attribute of the ``_PersistentConnectionWeb3`` class.
-The ``WebsocketConnection`` class has the following methods and attributes:
+The ``PersistentConnection`` class has the following methods and attributes:

     .. py:attribute:: subscriptions